nijoe1/fil-docs-local/basics/assets/transfer-fil.md

 | **To an `0x` address** | [`0x` => `0x` address](https://docs.filecoin.io/basics/assets/transfer-fil/#eth-style-address-to-eth-style-address) | [`f` =>`0x` address](https://docs.filecoin.io/basics/assets/transfer-fil/#filecoin-to-eth-style-address) |
 | **To a `f` address**   | [`0x` => `f` address](https://docs.filecoin.io/basics/assets/transfer-fil/#eth-style-address-to-filecoin)           | [`f` => `f` address](https://docs.filecoin.io/basics/assets/transfer-fil/#filecoin-to-filecoin)          |

+{% hint style="warning" %}
-> **Warning:** **ASSETS ON THE FILECOIN NETWORK ARE NOT AVAILABLE ON ANY OTHER NETWORK**
+**ASSETS ON THE FILECOIN NETWORK ARE NOT AVAILABLE ON ANY OTHER NETWORK**\
->
+\
-> Remember that Filecoin is fully compatible with Ethereum tools, like wallets.
-But that doesn't mean you're using the Ethereum network.
+Remember that Filecoin is fully compatible with Ethereum tools, like wallets.
+But that doesn’t mean you’re using the Ethereum network.
 These instructions transfer assets only within the Filecoin network.
 [Learn how to configure your Ethereum wallet on the Filecoin network](https://docs.filecoin.io/basics/assets/metamask-setup/).
+{% endhint %}

 ## 0x => 0x address